AkinoKaede/question-mark-reply-bot/README.md

 ## License

 ```
-Kiririn, A Telegram bot for reply question marks.
+Kiririn, a Telegram bot for reply question marks.
 Copyright (C) 2022 AkinoKaede <autmaple@protonmail.com>

 This program is free software: you can redistribute it and/or modify